jamesrwilliams/personal-site/content/blog/2019-03-30-out-of-laziness-a-chrome-extension.md

 > "The quality that makes you go to great effort to reduce overall energy expenditure.
 It makes you write labor-saving programs that other people will find useful and document what you wrote so you don't have to answer so many questions about it."

-So in an effort to reduce my (already) low level of energy expenditure I decided to automate this process.
+And out of laziness, an effort to reduce my (already) low level of energy expenditure.
+I decided to automate a slightly repetitive task and this is how it went...

 ## The ask